Article Translations: (Spanish)

 No. Girls and boys are measured on different growth charts because they grow in different patterns and at different rates.

 And one set of charts is used for babies, from birth to 36 months.
-Another set of charts is used for kids ages 2 to 20 years old.
-Also, special growth charts are used for children with certain conditions, such as Down syndrome.
+Another set is used for kids and teens ages 2–20 years old.
+Also, special growth charts can be used for children with certain conditions, such as Down syndrome, or who were born early.

 What Measurements Are Put on the Charts?

-Up until the time babies are 36 months old, doctors measure weight, length, and head circumference.
+Until babies are 36 months old, doctors measure weight, length, and head circumference (distance around the largest part of the head).

 With older kids, doctors measure weight, height, and body mass index (BMI).
 It's important to look at and compare weight and height measurements to get a full picture of a child's growth.